Anaheim Dog Bites Lawyer

 What if the dog’s owner denies responsibility?

-In California, the law holds dog owners strictly liable for injuries their pets cause.
-This means an owner is responsible for a dog bite, regardless of whether the dog had a history of aggression or if the owner was being negligent.
-You generally don't have to prove the owner was careless, only that their dog bit you and caused an injury.
+California operates under a “strict liability” rule for dog bites.
+This means an owner is generally responsible for injuries their dog causes, regardless of whether the animal had a history of aggression or the owner was negligent.
+You typically don’t need to prove the owner was careless, only that their dog bit you and caused you harm.

 How long do I have to take legal action after a dog bite?

-In California, you have a two-year window from the date of the incident to file a lawsuit for a dog bite, as outlined in Civil Code § 335.1.
-If you don't take action within this period, you will likely lose your right to pursue a claim, even if the owner was clearly negligent.
+In California, you have a two-year window from the date of the incident to file a lawsuit for a dog bite, according to Civil Code § 335.1.
+If you don't act within that time, you will almost certainly lose your right to pursue a claim, even if the dog's owner was clearly negligent.

-For victims who are minors, the rule is different.
-The two-year statute of limitations doesn't begin until they reach the age of 18, providing them with an extended period to seek justice.
+For victims who were children at the time of the attack, the rule is different.
+The two-year statute of limitations doesn't start until they reach the age of 18, giving them an extended period to take legal action.

 In California, how long does an insurance company have to settle a claim?

-In California, once you notify your insurance company, they have 15 days to acknowledge your claim and start their investigation.
-After you provide all the necessary paperwork, they have an additional 40 days to review everything and make a decision to either approve or deny your claim.
+In California, once you file a claim, the insurance company has 15 days to respond and begin looking into it.
+After you've submitted all the required documents, they then have 40 days to make a decision on whether to approve or deny your claim.

 Can I file a claim if the dog was on a leash or had no prior bite history?

-Yes, you can.
-In Anaheim, and throughout California, a dog's owner is responsible for a bite even if the dog was on a leash or has never been aggressive before.
-The key factor is that you were legally on the property where the bite happened.
+Yes.
+In Anaheim, a dog owner is still responsible for a bite even if their dog was on a leash and had never been aggressive before.
+As long as you were legally in the place where the bite occurred, the owner can be held accountable.

 How will Golden Gate Legal actually help me?

-At Golden Gate Legal, we start by listening to your story to understand the impact the incident has had on your life in Anaheim.
-We also assess your injuries and can connect you with trusted medical professionals to ensure you get the right care.
+Here at Golden Gate Legal in Anaheim, our first step is to listen to your story so we can fully understand the impact the incident has had on your life.
+We also help evaluate your injuries and can connect you with trusted medical experts to ensure you get the proper care.

 Contact Golden Gate Legal for legal support